5.3. Inserting, Deleting and Updating Tuples

 5.3.4.
 Free Space Map

-All FSMs are stored with the suffix ‘fsm’, and they are loaded into shared memory if necessary.
+FSM files are stored with the “.fsm” suffix and are loaded into shared memory as needed.

-The extension pg_freespacemap provides the freespace of the specified table/index.
-The following query shows the freespace ratio of each page in the specified table.
+The following query shows the free space ratio for each page in a table.

 testdb=# CREATE EXTENSION pg_freespacemap;